-COVID-19 more deadly to economy than to humans, we need to save businesses – Ng’andu
+Ng’andu explains how Covid-19 can collapse business

 - Guest Diggers

-COVID-19 more deadly to economy than to humans, we need to save businesses – Ng’anduBy Mirriam Chabala on 25 Apr 2020
+Ng’andu explains how Covid-19 can collapse businessBy Mirriam Chabala on 25 Apr 2020

-FINANCE Minister Bwalya Ng’andu says the coronavirus pandemic is more deadly on the economy than it is on human life and that if no proper plan is drawn to save businesses, the economy can completely shut down.
+FINANCE Minister Bwalya Ng’andu says the coronavirus pandemic is as deadly to human life as it is on the economy and if no proper plan is drawn to save businesses, the economy can completely shut down.

 Speaking when he addressed journalists at a press briefing held at the Ministry of Health offices today, Dr Ng’andu observed that almost all sectors of the economy in Zambia were contracting due to coronavirus.